Nifled/drf-cheat-sheet/README.md

 ###### Explicit

-Yuo can also define and nest serializers within eachother...
+You can also define and nest serializers within eachother...

 ```python
 class CommentSerializer(serializers.ModelSerializer):